How to Host Your Murder Mystery

 Your Role:

-4. Circulate and facilitate introductions
+2. Circulate and facilitate introductions encourage interactions in character

 Guest Activity: